Skip to content

 Who owns GlobalFoundries?

 GlobalFoundries is majority owned by Mubadala, Abu Dhabi's sovereign wealth fund, and is listed on the Nasdaq.
-It was spun out of AMD's manufacturing operations in 2009.Source: european-tech-sovereignty
+It was spun out of AMD's manufacturing operations in 2009.Source: Lowdown

 Background

-GlobalFoundries triggered a Major setback for European semiconductor policy when it suspended the joint Crolles fab project with STMicroelectronics in early 2024.
-The suspension halted a planned €7.5bn facility in Crolles, southeastern France, that had received French and EU backing and was intended to produce chips at the 10nm node using FD-SOI process technology.
+GlobalFoundries triggered a major setback for European semiconductor policy when it suspended the joint Crolles fab project with STMicroelectronics in early 2024.
+The suspension halted a planned €7.5bn facility in southeastern France that had received French and EU backing and was intended to produce chips at the 10nm node using FD-SOI process technology.
 GlobalFoundries cited insufficient customer demand to justify the investment, a decision that drew criticism from the French government and exposed the speculative Nature of the Chips Act's demand-side assumptions.

-GlobalFoundries is a US-headquartered semiconductor contract manufacturer — a foundry — that was spun out of AMD's manufacturing operations in 2009 and is majority owned by the Abu Dhabi sovereign wealth fund Mubadala.
+GlobalFoundries is a US-headquartered semiconductor contract manufacturer spun out of AMD's manufacturing operations in 2009 and majority owned by the Abu Dhabi sovereign wealth fund Mubadala.
 Its main fabs are in Malta (New York), Singapore, and Dresden, Germany.
-Unlike TSMC and Samsung, GlobalFoundries does not manufacture at the leading edge (below 12nm); instead it focuses on mature and speciality nodes for automotive, aerospace, and IoT customers.
-GlobalFoundries went public on the Nasdaq in 2021.
+Unlike TSMC and Samsung, it does not manufacture at the leading edge; it focuses on mature and speciality nodes for automotive, aerospace, and IoT customers.
+GlobalFoundries went public on the Nasdaq in 2021 and is a significant employer in the Dresden semiconductor corridor, giving it relevance to UK and European deep-tech investors and startups scouting European foundry partnerships.